 Persecution in the New England states forced the Baptist to migrate to the southern colonies.
 Virginia and the Carolinas became important centers for Baptist.
 However, in the early years, even in these more tolerant areas, Baptist were heavily persecuted and jailed for preaching Bible based sermons in place of the Church of England and Roman Catholic traditions.
 Famed patriot Patrick Henry voluntarily represented three Baptist pastors hauled into a Virginia court for disturbing the peace.
 The indictment read, "for preaching the Gospel of the Son of God."
 Also it is interesting that sometime in this era George Washington, although a member of a different order, was baptized into the Baptist Church.

-In the nineteenth century the Baptists began to split.
+In the nineteenth century, the Baptists began to split.
 The New School movement spread to America.
 The Old School Baptist, (Primitive Baptist or Ana Baptists), withdrew themselves.
-Campbelites became a distinct sect in 1827.
+Campbellites became a distinct sect in 1827.

 Please Note: Original article by Brother Dennis Sieloff (References were taken from the web sites: Tracing the Apostolic Church, Christian Friends, Trail of Blood, Ana Baptist Martyrs, Brief Baptist History, The Spanish Inquisition by North Park University.)